Defence Cyber Certification audits

 We understand how defence supplier assurance works in practice, including MOD expectations, prime contractor pressure, and the need to keep delivery moving while certification is underway.

-Level 0 and Level 1 are different journeys
+Level 0 and Level 1 follow different routes

 DCC is an organisation-level certification, so the route depends on both the required level and the scope of the business being assessed.
-Level 0 is simpler and fixed-price.
-Level 1 brings more depth, more evidence, and more care around scope and scoring.
+Level 0 is fixed-price and usually simpler.
+Level 1 needs more evidence, tighter scoping, and a staged scoring process.

 DCC Level 0